innobead/huber/README.md

 ![huber in action](./doc/huber.png)

 **Huber** is to simplify the package management from GitHub projects with a builtin awesome list (live updating) of popular projects.
-It also supports *repository* feature for managing the package installation from your perosonal Github project.
+It also supports *repository* feature for managing the package installation from your personal Github project.
 Please check the complete introduction as below.

 > `Huber is a (new) tool for easy installation of dev/ops CLI tools directly from GitHub.
 No more trawling the releases pages!` introduced by [Coffee and Cloud Native - 88](https://www.youtube.com/watch?v=LgA6hpKdncw)